netspective-labs/home-polyglot/README.md

 Basically in each of our Git repos we can give `.tool-versions` and then each project user can just run `asdf install`.

-### Use devbox for reproducible isolation

-We use [devbox](https://jetpack.io/devbox) as our nix-based project-specific package manager to install languages and utilities which require more complex package management than what `asdf` can handle. `devbox` offers more flexibility and deterministic reproducbility of dev environments which can then be translated to

-TODO

 ### Conventions

 * We use `$HOME/bin` for binaries whenever possible instead globally installing them using `sudo`.